gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/schema-generator/README.md

 - [x] allOf reference to a definition should define only the properties of the definition.
 The definition object should be ignored.
 - [x] include base definition in derived component, e.g., mo:Degree360Type --> nc:Degree360Type, Type --> SimpleType
 - [x] generate schema files recursively or remove filter for JSONIX compiler.
 The schema file for certain definition properties is never generated because the property is locally referenced by a definition but not defined in the local JSONIX schema file.
 This may be attributeable to filtered generation of JSONIX artifacts.
 [Example]("http://release.niem.gov/niem/niem-core/3.0/#SystemName")  Another case is a definition not referenced by a local 'anyOf' component.
+- [ ] refactor global scope to include constants in generator object